-Since Pakistan got independence from the British in 1947, nearly every patwari in Pakistan, dead or alive, had amassed staggering wealth, if not the same proportions.
+Since Pakistan got independence from the British in 1947, nearly every patwari in Pakistan, dead or alive, had amassed staggering wealth, if not the same proportions mentioned above.

 And they jokingly say: Even the world’s most feared man, Osama bin Laden, had to bribe a patwari to get his land records for his Abbottabad hideout.

 However, this post is not about patwaris.
-This is about those people who collected wrong and over claims through these patwaris and their equivalents in other government departments.
+This is about those people who collected wrong, excessive and over claims through these patwaris and their equivalents in other government departments.

-Messed-up Pakistan Series: No 1 crime is Fraudulent Claims
+Messed-up Pakistan Series: Number 1 crime is Fraudulent Claims.

 Claims – add fraudulent to it – have been the Pakistan’s first and foremost ailment, a criminality which plagued this country.

-When people migrated from Indian part of the subcontinent to what was now Pakistani part, and started making claims for lost businesses, properties and jobs, what emerged was an industry of lies, deceit, bribing, favour exchanges, blackmail and use of force.
+When people migrated from the Indian part of the subcontinent to what was now Pakistani part, and started making claims for lost businesses, properties and jobs, what emerged was an industry of lies, deceit, bribes, favour exchanges, blackmail and use of force.

 Truth, honesty and ethical dealings took an early, very early exit.

-Resultantly, Pakistan didn’t remain a liveable place for the honest.
+Resultantly, Pakistan didn’t remain a livable place for the honest.
 Either God took them or sent them away – to other continents.